Namrup

 Namrup is a small town situated close to the foothills of the Patkai Hills in the extreme southeastern part of Assam, India.
 The river Dihing or Disang flows through it.
-Namrup is situated in amidst wet-paddy fields, indigenous Assamese villages, orchards, large tea-gardens and densely forested hills.
-Administratively Namrup is located within Dibrugarh district and is today an important industrial town of Assam.
-Namrup is approximately 75 km from Dibrugarh by road towards south-east and approximately 50 km from Tinsukia (locally pronounced as Tinicukeeya) towards south.
+Namrup is situated amidst wet-paddy fields, indigenous Assamese villages, orchards, large tea gardens and densely forested hills.
+Administratively, Namrup is located within the Dibrugarh district and is today an important industrial town of Assam.
+Namrup is approximately 75 km from Dibrugarh by road towards the south-east and approximately 50 km from Tinsukia (locally pronounced as Tinicukeeya) towards the south.
 It is also a small railway station in Dibrugarh-Guwahati broad-gauge railway line.
 The nearest airport is Dibrugarh located at a distance of approximately 70 km.
 Other urban areas close to Namrup are Naharkatiya - 18 km, Duliajan - 35 km, Sonari - 20 km, Moran - 55 km, etc. by roadways.
 Namrup is located around 500 km east of Guwahati, the largest city in the North East Region.